darshannn10/PortSwiggers-Web-Sec-Academy/Business Logic Vulnerabilities/lab-08/Readme.md

-# Lab: Insufficient workflow validation
+# Lab 8: Insufficient workflow validation

 This lab makes flawed assumptions about the sequence of events in the purchasing workflow.
 To solve the lab, exploit this flaw to buy a "Lightweight l33t leather jacket".